dotnet/AspNetCore.Docs/aspnetcore/tutorials/getting-started-with-NSwag.md

 ## Add and configure Swagger middleware

-To add and configure Swagger middleware to your ASP.NET Core application, perform the following steps from the `Startup` class at the root of your project:
+ Add and configure Swagger in your ASP.NET Core app by performing the following steps in the `Startup` class:

 * Import the following namespaces: